neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 Stickleback fish appearance.
 Top: female.
 Bottom: male.
 :::

-***Q: What differences do you notice between the appearance of males and females?***
+***Q13: What differences do you notice between the appearance of males and females?***

-***Q: If aggressive FAPs should only be directed toward other males, what sensory cues could be used to appropriately trigger FAP expression?***
+***Q14: If aggressive FAPs should only be directed toward other males, what sensory cues could be used to appropriately trigger FAP expression?***

-To test what *stimulus* (sensory cues/features) triggers aggression FAPs, we need to quantify the behavior somehow. *Bite rate* is commonly used as a metric.
-A *bite* is a component of aggression and can be defined as *contact of the male's mouth against an object*.
+To test what *stimulus* (sensory cues/features) triggers aggression FAPs, we need to quantify the behavior somehow.
+A *bite* is a component of aggression, and a commonly used measure of aggression is *bite rate*.
+Let's define a *bite* generally as *contact of the male's mouth against an object*.

-***Q: Mathematically define 'bite rate' (how would you calculate it?).***
+***Q15: Mathematically define 'bite rate' (ie. how would you calculate it?).***

 [^intro-stickleback]: For example, see the landing page for 'innate behavior' from [Kahn Academy](https://www.khanacademy.org/science/ap-biology/ecology-ap/responses-to-the-environment/a/innate-behaviors).
 However, note that the reference for this result is a textbook, not [the original article](https://psycnet.apa.org/record/1938-03659-001).
 The data from the [publication in German](https://onlinelibrary.wiley.com/doi/10.1111/j.1439-0310.1937.tb01422.x) is not available.
 Based on replications of the original experiments, it turns out that [Tinbergen's results from the 1937 paper may be less clear](https://www.jstor.org/stable/4534445#metadata_info_tab_contents).

-***Q: Would a male stickleback fish's bite rate be higher in the presence of another male or another female?***
+***Q16: If bite rate was a good metric of aggression, would you predict that the bite rate of a male stickleback fish would be higher in the presence of another male or another female?***

 ⏸️ PAUSE here for class-wide discussion